 This project was inspired by a forum member who asked a simple question: Can you interface a Trinket mini microcontroller to the Adafruit RGB LCD Shield.
 The shield is made to interface with more "classic" Arduino microcontrollers with an Arduino standard shield pin layout.
 Obviously the shield cannot stack onto Trinket but with four wires, the display shield can hook up to a Trinket project well.
 This is accomplished as both use the I2C or two-wire bus to communicate.
 As a further demonstration, the Adafruit I2C based DS1307 real-time clock module is used to display the time and date.
 The display shield's buttons allow for changing the hour in case of daylight savings time and toggle the backlight.

-TinyWireM - implements the Wire library for I2C/two wire communication (already installed with the Arduino IDE)
+- Wire.h - the Arduino standard library for I2C/two wire communication (already installed with the Arduino IDE)

-You may click on each link to download from the Adafruit Github repository.
+You may click on the links to download from the Adafruit Github repository.

-If you use an older Arduino IDE, you must follow the instructions in the Introducing Trinket tutorial to set up your Arduino development environment properly, failure to do all the steps will not allow you to program a Trinket properly.
+If you use an older Arduino IDE, you must follow the instructions in the Introducing Trinket tutorial to set up your Arduino development environment properly.
+Failure to do all the steps will not allow you to program a Trinket properly.